Punktum-dk/whois-service-specification/README.md

 <a id="rate-limiting"></a>
 ### Rate Limiting

+To ensure high quality of service, we allow 1 request per second per source ip.
+Exceeding the rate limit triggers a temporary ban.

-We only allow a certain number of requests per minute.
-We reserve the right to adjust the rate limit in order to provide a high quality of service.
+We reserve the right to adjust the rate limit and ban abusers for longer periods of time.

-Current limit is set to 1 request per second.

-In addition the service only allow 1 TCP-connection per.
-(IPv4)/24.

-Meaning that `192.0.2.41` and `192.0.2.52` can not have simultaneous connections, but `192.0.2.41` and `192.0.3.52` can.

 <a id="service"></a>
 ## Service